 June opened with a killing frost on the 5th, freezing all the tomato plants in home gardens, but Martha could note: “Area mostly free of canker worms which for the last 5 years they have been increasing, practically defoliating the trees.”

-Weather in 1945 would be known for the early Spring, then a cool Summer.
-In counter-balance to the early Spring blooms, the Showy Lady’s-slipper bloomed on the latest date known - June 28.
-The Yellow Lady's-slipper had not bloomed until June 11 - probably an all-time late day for that plant that normally blooms before the end of May.
+Weather in 1945 would be known for the early spring, then a cool summer.
+In counter-balance to the early spring blooms, the Showy Lady’s-slipper bloomed on the latest date known - June 28.
+The Yellow Lady's-slipper had not bloomed until June 11 - probably an all-time late date for that plant that normally blooms before the end of May.
 (2)

 (2) Garden Log - 1945

-Photo top of page: New paths in the new upland Garden.
+Photo top of page: Group of Showy Lady’s-slippers.
+June 10, 1955.
 Photo from a Kodachrome by Martha Crone in May 1948.